bitDalei/Diabetes-Classification-with-Heterogeneous-Data/README.md

 </p>

 ### What is the purpose of the study?
-Classify the two types of diabetes, T1DM and T2DM
+Classification of two types of diabetes: T1DM and T2DM.

 ### What are the results?
 Accuracy: **95.835%(SOTA)**

 MCC: **91.333%**

 F1-score: **94.939%**

 G-mean: **94.937%**

 ### How does it works?